larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 Without assistance, fairly well.
 I was feeling happy.
 Had that.
-OK, here's gospar demonstrating that that again there is a slight amount of force feedback on the fingers and he can just push it to at the fingers
+OK, here's Gosper demonstrating that that again there is a slight amount of force feedback on the fingers and he can just push it to at the fingers